 - 1. Change the Title of the chart to Movies by Year A continuous stepped line chart. - 2.
 Reduce the height of the line chart, so it only takes up half the page. - 3.
-Duplicate the line chart and place the duplicate below the first. - 4.
-Expand the Format, Visual, X axis section and change the Type option to Categorical.
+Duplicate the line chart and place the duplicate below the first chart. - 4.
+Expand the Format, X axis area and change the Type option to Categorical.

-Notice the years on the X axis are no longer sequential from 1968 to 1990.
+Notice the X axis is no longer a continuous sequence of years from 1968 to 1990.
 Instead, the chart starts with the year that had the greatest number of movies, 1987.
 It then moves down to the year with the least number of movies, 1968.

 - 5. Change the Title of the chart to Movies by Year A categorized stepped line chart. - 6.
-In the X-Axis well, replace Year with Rating.
+In the X-Axis well, replace the Year field with the Rating field.

-- 7. Expand the Format, Visual, X-axis and notice the Type is categorical.
-Click the drop down and notice the continuous option cannot be selected. - When the X axis is not numeric, the type cannot be continuous. - 8.
-In the Data, X-Axis well, replace Rating again with Year. - 9.
-In the Format, Visual, X-axis area, change the Type back to categorical. - 10.
+7. Expand the Format, X-axis area again and notice the Type option has disappeared.

+When the X axis is not numeric, the type cannot be continuous and therefore the option is removed.

+- 8. In the X-Axis well, replace Rating again with Year. - 9.
+If needed, in the Format, X-axis area, change the Type back to Categorical. - 10.
 Save your report.